jacobbli/bitcoin-price-predictor/bitcoin-predictor-app/README.md

     ```

 ### Start client
-1. Navigate to the server folder
+1. Navigate to the client folder
     ```console
     $ cd path_to_project_folder/bitcoin-predictor-app/client
     ```